myelinio/myelin.io/content/blog/aws_installation.md

     - **deployerController.config.artifactRepository.s3.endpoint:** S3 endpoint.
 See Amazon Simple Storage Service (Amazon S3) in [AWS endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)
     - **deployerController.config.artifactRepository.s3.region:** S3 region.

+    Create an S3 bucket that stores temporary files on S3.
+Make sure the region is the same as the bucket region.

 6. Install the Helm chart:

     - Install *Myelin* (add the --devel flag if you would like to install the latest development version)